Amazon

 • Build quality.
 The product in hand feels well-constructed and not “cheap.”
 This goes a long way to fostering 5-star reviews since Amazon has a reputation for “low-quality” products that look attractive in the listing.

 • Packaged well.
-Products in attractive and robust packaging will deter customers from leaving 1-star reviews because of damaged units, which comprise many 1 and 2-star reviews on Amazon.
+Products in attractive and robust packaging will deter customers from leaving a one star review because of damaged units.

 • Your listing matches what the customer receives.
 Many products get 1-star reviews due to the customer expecting something that the listing appeared to promise but doesn’t actually come with.
 Don’t over-promise what you’re delivering, and don’t go crazy with the freebies, as those introduce too many variables that can lead to bad reviews.